datartathon/datartathon.github.io/_projects/2021-daniel-ecorisk-California.md

 --><img src="assets/images/ecorisk-vertical-3.png" style="border:0px;margin:0px" alt="vertical 3"/>
 <br>

-A data-driven story about California's uncertain climate future, indicating worrisome levels of temperature warming and precipitation decline, particularly in the Sierra Nevadas (Giant sequoias) and Mojave Desert (Joshua trees) respectively.
-These climatic trends unfortunately have the potential to intensify wildfire, drought, and biodiversity decline across the West Coast.
+A data-driven story about California's uncertain climate future, forecasting worrisome levels of temperature warming and precipitation decline, particularly in the Sierra Nevadas (Giant sequoias) and Mojave Desert (Joshua trees) respectively.
+These trends unfortunately have the potential to intensify wildfire, drought, and biodiversity decline across the West Coast.

 Made with the support of the [Risk & Resilience DAT/Artathon 2021](https://datartathon.com).